 Education and training

-- Acquire a bachelor's degree in architecture.
+- Earn a bachelor's degree in architecture.

-- Obtain relevant experience through a paid internship, a requirement of most states.
+- Get relevant experience through a paid internship, a requirement of most states.
 The Intern Development Program, or IDP, is administered by the National Council of Architectural Registration Boards, or NCARB, and is a tool that aids architecture interns in gaining appropriate experience while working with a firm.

 - Pass the Architect Registration Exam, or ARE.

 Currently, 35 states require architects to hold a professional degree in architecture from one of 122 schools of architecture accredited by the National Architectural Accrediting Board.
 Find state licensing requirements on the National Council of Architectural Registration Boards or use the CareerOneStop License Finder tool.
 You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.